 What size tire do you want?
 Experts recommend replacing your tires with the same size as the original set.
 If you aren't sure what size this is, check your owner's manual or the sticker on the inside panel of the driver's door.
 And use the same size tires all the way around.
 "Running mismatched sizes front to back can wreak havoc with your vehicle's ABS system, especially if it also has some sort of traction control system," says Trenton McGee with Petersen's 4 Wheel & Off-Road magazine.
 "Also keep in mind that it is important for tires to match exactly side-to-side (on the same axle), and never run bias-ply tires on one end and radials on the other."

 Just like all the components of your truck or SUV, tires need regular maintenance.
-Rotate tires frequently to help them wear evenly.
+Tires need to be rotated periodically to help them wear evenly.
+While suggestions for how often to rotate vary (we saw estimates ranging as widely as 3,000 to 8,000 miles), your best guide is your tire warranty or owner's manual.
 You may need to periodically rebalance tires as well; some models are more prone to getting out of balance than others.
 Maintaining proper tire pressure is also essential to extend tire life and get the best fuel economy.